 (i) The scope of justice:

-One part of this research examines the way in which minor, subtle, everyday behaviours can create injustice and the implications for the scope of justice.
-Another part asks when the choices individuals make about their personal lives fall within the domain of justice, especially concerning employment.
+This research examines the way in which minor, subtle, everyday behaviours can create injustice, and the implications for the scope of justice.
+Of particular interest is when the choices people make about their personal lives and the ways they act in the social sphere fall within the domain of justice.

 (ii) Individual responsibility:

 The ideas of choice and responsibility exert a powerful pull in contemporary thinking about distributive justice.
 At stake in these discussions is who should bear the costs of the choices people make, the individuals themselves or society as a whole.
 In this area of my research, I investigate the value of particular practices of responsibility and the roles they play in our political lives.
-I hope to defend both a different approach to responsibility-sensitive egalitarianism to that currently prevalent among luck egalitarians and a novel account of moral responsibility.
+I hope to rescue talk of responsibility from both the political right and the luck egalitarians, by offering a novel, social egalitarian approach.

-You can read a paper defending my form of responsibility sensitive egalitarianism here.
+You can read a paper defending my form of responsibility sensitive egalitarianism here; or, a short piece written for a general audience on the implications, here.

 (iii) Social norms: